mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 The problem is that a mwc-wallet only know its own mwc-node and is not able to discover other mwc-wallets on the network to communicate with.

 Possible solutions:
-1. Have a bootstrap node that know and maintain the addresses of other network participants.
+1. Have a bootstrap node, use Kademlia to discover and maintain the addresses of other network participants.
-2. Have MWC nodes and MWC wallets join the libp2p network.
+2. Have MWC nodes and MWC wallets join the libp2p network and use mwc-node peer discovery to join publish-subscribe network.

-Option 1 is a centralized approach and not desirable.
+Option 1 is a centralized approach, include Kademlia, and not desirable.
 Option 2 add communication load to the MWC nodes but will greatly improve on decentralisation.

 The mwc-wallet will join the libp2p network as follow: